 Division Employee Resources

-In addition to our vision to inspire students to discover and pursue their aspirations, the Division of Student Affairs is also committed to recruiting, retaining and developing a diverse, mission-driven, and talented staff.
-In addition, we are committed to ethically and efficiently manage resources to maximize the value of the student and staff experience.
+In addition to helping students discover and pursue their aspirations, the Division of Student Affairs is committed to recruiting and developing a diverse, mission-driven and talented staff.
+We’re also dedicated to the ethical and efficient management of resources in order to maximize the value of the student and staff experience at NIU.

-The Division of Student Affairs is purposeful and collaborative about planning and assessment.
-Strategic plans are derived through a deliberate process that aligns with NIU’s strategic plan framework.
-Intentional reporting throughout the year contributes to the annual report, providing transparency for the students we serve.
+The Division of Student Affairs takes a purposeful and collaborative approach to planning and assessment.
+We derive our strategic plans through a deliberate process that aligns with the framework of NIU’s strategic plan.
+Our intentional reporting throughout the year contributes to the annual report, providing transparency to the students we serve.

-Student Affairs is proud of the thoughtful planning and implementation of the numerous programs and services provided to, and for, our students by our Student Affairs departments.
-Furthermore, we also provide leadership and consultation about division-wide planning and assessment initiatives, as well as collecting, managing and distributing campus-wide data and related research projects for staff and graduate students in the division.
+We're proud of the thoughtful planning and implementation of the many programs and services our departments provide to students.
+We also provide leadership and consultation about planning and assessment initiatives in the division.
+In addition, we collect, manage and distribute campuswide data and related research projects for our staff and graduate students.

-Staff and students employed by Student Affairs are encouraged to contact the Student Affairs Central Office with questions related to how their areas can develop informational messaging about their departments.
+Staff and students employed by Student Affairs are encouraged to contact our central office with questions related to developing messaging about their departments.

-We provide opportunities for staff and students to grow in their roles as employees through on-going professional development and training.
-In addition to workshops and trainings offered throughout the year, the division hosts a one-day conference to give staff an opportunity to learn from one another and from other professionals on campus.
-Further, Canon Fellowships provide staff members with an opportunity to explore another area of the university as they develop their own professional aspirations.
-Staff are nominated for annual awards, which are given out at our end-of-the-year recognition event, showcasing the involvement and strengths of numerous employees each year.
+We provide opportunities for staff and students to grow in their roles as employees through professional development and training.
+In addition to workshops and training sessions offered throughout the year, we host a one-day conference to give staff the opportunity to learn from one another, as well as from other professionals on campus.

-For more information about professional development opportunities or getting involved in Student Affairs, please contact Kelly Olson, at email@example.com or 815-753-6112.
+For more information about professional development opportunities or getting involved with Student Affairs, please contact Kelly Olson at email@example.com or 815-753-6112.

 Professional Development and Recognition Committee

-This committee works to develop, coordinate, and execute professional development opportunities for the division.
-In addition, this committee works to coordinate division-wide recognition initiatives.
-This committee is also responsible for coordinating the Canon Fellowship selection process, the One-Day Conference (January) and the Annual Recognition Program (April).
-Committee commitments include: meetings twice a month for one hour, minimal additional work outside of committee meetings, additional work hours needed to execute large-scale programs, no specific experience needed.
+This committee works to develop, coordinate and execute professional development opportunities for the division.
+In addition, this committee works to coordinate divisionwide recognition initiatives.
+This committee is also responsible for coordinating the Canon Fellowship selection process, the one-day conference (held in January) and the annual recognition program (held in April).
+Committee commitments include:

 Student Affairs Marketing and Communications Council